-- Convalescent plasma Single unit of ABO compatible convalescent plasma (275mls +/-75 mls) intravenous per day on study days 1 (as soon as possible after randomisation) and 2 (with a minimum of 12 hour interval between 1st and 2nd units).
-ABO identical plasma is preferred if available.
-The second transfusion should not be given if patient has a suspected serious adverse reaction during or after the first transfusion. - Synthetic neutralising antibodies (REGN-COV2; adults and children aged ≥12 years^c only).
+- No additional treatment - Synthetic neutralising antibodies (REGN-COV2; adults and children aged ≥12 yearsd only).
 A single dose of REGN10933 + REGN10987 8 g (4 g of each monoclonal antibody) in 250ml 0.9% saline infused intravenously over 60 minutes +/- 15 minutes as soon as possible after randomisation

-For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1:1 between each of the arms.
-If the active treatment is not available at the hospital, the patient does not consent to receive convalescent plasma, or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the webbased form and the patient will be excluded from the relevant arm in Randomisation part B.
+For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1 between each of the arms.
+If the active treatment is not available at the hospital or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from Randomisation part B.